RobertMcCarthy97/rrc_phase1/README.md

 This should run the `rrc_example_package/scripts/evaualte_stage1.py` script on the real robot.

 <br/><br/>
-# README from the original Example Package:
+# Additional details from the original Example Package:

 This is a basic example for a package that can be submitted to the robots of the [Real Robot Challenge 2021](https://real-robot-challenge.com).